isomerpages/moe-ahmadibrahimsec/_useful-info/For Parents/Information on PLD Support.md

 <p>Technical support will be provided to students through:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>The School’s IT Team which is available from 7.30 am to 3.30 pm during
+<p>The School’s IT Team which is available from 7.30 am to 3.30 pm (refer
-school days.</p>
+to Operating Hours below).</p>
 </li>
 <li>
 <p>Assistance to collect and send the PLD for repair service with the vendor.</p>